Bolodenis/Webstack--Portfolio-Project/README.md

   - `/nutrition-details` for meal analysis.

 ### Firebase Cloud Messaging
-- **Use Case**: Enable push notifications to remind users about meal planning.
+- **Use Case**: Enable push notifications to remind users about meal plannings.

 ### Google Charts
 - **Use Case**: Embed dynamic charts using JavaScript API.

 ### Google Maps API
 - **Use Case**: Use geolocation services to find nearby food options.